shopsys/shopsys/upgrade/UPGRADE-v11.0.1-dev.md

 - remove no longer necessary encapsulation of sending OrderMail by checking if it is enabled as it is now done directly in OrderMailFacade ([#2588](https://github.com/shopsys/shopsys/pull/2588))
     - see #project-base-diff to update your project
 - added ability to change content of robots.txt file through administration ([#2591](https://github.com/shopsys/shopsys/pull/2591))
     - `App\Controller\Front\RobotsController` class:
         - method `__construct` changed its interface:
         ```diff
             public function __construct(
                 string $sitemapsUrlPrefix,
                 Domain $domain,
                 SitemapFilePrefixer $sitemapFilePrefixer,
         +       ?SeoSettingFacade $seoSettingFacade = null,
             ) {
         ```
     - if you have implemented a custom storefront using frontend API then you should consider implementing this functionality into your storefront
     - see #project-base-diff to update your project
+- enable login rate limits to prevent brute force attacks ([#2599](https://github.com/shopsys/shopsys/pull/2599))
+    - see #project-base-diff to update your project
 - improve your installation on macOS by replacing `Docker-sync` with `Mutagen` ([#2593](https://github.com/shopsys/shopsys/pull/2593))
     - see #project-base-diff to update your project